NCLEX Explained

 3

-Select interventions that directly address the identified problem and stay within nursing scope — implement, monitor, educate, and escalate.
+Choose two interventions that directly address the potential condition and stay within nursing scope.

 4